Rick0514/VPR_SMCN/README.md

 <img src="./img/vis3_bad.png" height=400>

+**4. vis_video.py**
+This script is from cp3_5 as well, which generates a demo video showing actual VPR application on 4 datasets we used in thesis.
+The demo video can be found in ```/video/backend.mp4```.

+**5. omni_video.py**
+This script is for intuitive demonstration for the superiority when using panoramic dataset.
+From the short video, we can tell that approximately 1% memory consumption assisted with our proposed backend method yeilds equal performance as full dimension NetVLAD descriptor.
+The demo video can be found in ```/video/omni.mp4```

 ### Our Python Implementation of MCN vs. Original Implementation with Matlab

 In the experiment, our methods are compared with MCN of python version, which is also coded by us under guidance of original code in Matlab.
 It is very important to make sure our implementation should be consistent with original one.
 Here we prove it by experiment.